Edy Dublin

-Eduard "Edy" Dublin (born 9 February 1943) is a Luxembourgian former footballer who played at both professional and international levels as a midfielder.
+Eduard "Edy" Dublin (born 9 February 1943) is a Luxembourgish former footballer who played at both professional and international levels as a midfielder.

 Career

 Born in Emerange, Dublin played club football in Luxembourg and France for Mondorf-les-Bains, Nancy, Mulhouse, Besançon, Spora Luxembourg and Aris Bonnevoie.

 He earned 17 caps for Luxembourg between 1965 and 1970, appearing in eight FIFA World Cup qualifying matches.